-I serve as the Program Director for the Television-Radio degree in the Roy H. Park School of Communications.
+I am an Associate Professor for the Television-Radio degree in the Roy H. Park School of Communications.

-My primary teaching responsibilities are in the Media Production concentration of the Television-Radio program.
-I am also a faculty in the Documentary Studies and Production degree program.
-Among the courses I currently teach include; Advanced Studio Production, Senior Media Thesis, Documentary Journalism Workshop, Television Production and Direction, Introduction to Audio Production and Introduction to Television Studio Production.
+Among the courses I teach include; Advanced Studio Production, Broadcast Performance, Senior Media Thesis, Documentary Journalism Workshop, Senior Seminar, Television Production and Direction, Introduction to Audio Production and Introduction to Television Studio Production.

 Prior to coming to Ithaca, I worked in a variety of capacities in various television stations, including as a News Producer and Reporter and newscast Director as well as numerous other production positions.
 Additionally I worked for a number of years at the PBS affiliate in Syracuse, WCNY-TV 24, as a Producer/Director overseeing a variety of studio and remote productions.

 While at WCNY, I received several grants from the Corporation for Public Broadcasting to produce and direct nationally distributed documentaries on issues including homeless people, working poor families, struggling dairy farmers, "behind the scenes" of television news and local currency systems.
 I have also served as a consulting producer and editor on documentaries focusing on minority owned radio stations, the history of social change, and ethic-centric neighborhoods.

 In 2001 I joined the Ithaca College faculty.
 During my time at the Park School, I completed a documentary entitled Never Too Old for Gold showcasing the athletes and competitions of the Empire State Senior Games.
 This documentary was distributed nationally by American Public Television.